 Stopping the medication: When used to treat chronic hepatitis B, stopping tenofovir alafenamide has been known to cause symptoms of liver inflammation to flare up and your hepatitis B infection could get worse.
 Take the medication exactly as prescribed by your doctor, and do not stop taking the medication without checking with your doctor first.
 If you and your doctor decide that you should stop taking tenofovir alafenamide, you will need to have regular blood tests to check liver function and hepatitis B virus levels.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if tenofovir alafenamide passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?